Drone-Research-Lab/livox_ros_driver/README.md

 # Livox ROS Driver For Windows
 This package allow you to connect to the livox-mid-40 with ROS Melodic on Windows like you would with the [ubuntu version of this package](https://github.com/Livox-SDK/livox_ros_driver).

-**Disclimber this package have only been tested on ros melodic isntalled on windows 10 and the livox-mid-40.
+**Disclaimer this package have only been tested on ros melodic isntalled on windows 10 and the livox-mid-40.
 The livox hub have not been tested.**

 There are a lot more steps to install everything for Windows than ubuntu.
 But if you want to make the livox laser scanner work on windows this is a package that could help you.